lisakawai/music_transformation/index.md

 # Overview
-Our method allows learning continuous high-level controls from simple annotations in symbolic music generation.
+Our method allows learning continuous semantic controls from simple annotations in symbolic music generation.
-In this page, we show additional experimental results for 13 attributes from jSymbolic along with audio samples and feature descriptions from the official [webpage](http://jmir.sourceforge.net/manuals/jSymbolic_manual/home.html).
+In this page, we show additional experimental results for 12 attributes from jSymbolic along with audio samples and feature descriptions from the official [webpage](http://jmir.sourceforge.net/manuals/jSymbolic_manual/home.html).

 - [Single attribute](#single-attribute)